- 360-Degree Leadership Assessment

 A capacity building synonym could be “strength building.”
 Or think of it as “advantage building” or “gathering more ability to produce.”
 The importance of capacity building is similar to the importance of a savings account: your investments in it prepare you for tomorrow, giving you more options and abilities.

 Capacity building does more than help organizations survive; it can help you grow.
 Is your organization earning less profit than leadership would like?
-Running a capacity-building program may give it new abilities that can make it better able to serve customers in the long term, along with allowing time and space for people to innovate on new products and services the organization could offer to its customers.
+Running a capacity-building program may give it new abilities to better serve customers.
+It will also allow time and space for people to innovate on new products and services the organization could offer to its customers.

 What Are the Benefits of Capacity Building?